johnwcowan/r7rs-work/ProcessesCowan.md

 The values are interpreted as follows (any other value is an error):

-  * If the value is a file, socket, pipe, or other port that contains a file descriptor, that file descriptor is duplicated onto child port 0/1/2.
+  * If the value is a file, socket, pipe, or other port that contains a file descriptor, that fFle descriptor is duplicated onto child port 0/1/2.
     However, if the port is a buffered output port, it is flushed as if by `flush-output-port` before it is duplicated, so that the port and the file descriptor are synchronized.